Flagstaff-Builds/DecapCMS-Webstudio/content/blog/why-i-speak.md

   Over time, I saw how those stories weren’t just mine.
 They were echoes of what other people had lived through, too.

   I speak because connection matters.

   I speak because sometimes someone in the room needs to know they’re not alone.

-And I speak because we all need encouragement now and then — the kind that feels real.
+  And I speak because we all need encouragement now and then, the kind that feels real.
 published_at: 2025-06-04T02:00:00.000Z
 category: speaking-events
 tags: